 For the winter school holidays, we took a two week trip to Vietnam.
-One of our best friends was visiting at the same time as part of a bigger trip and so we teamed up to explore the southern part of the country.
+One of our best friends was visiting at the same time as part of a bigger trip and a gap year of travel – so we teamed up to explore the southern part of the country.
 The trip was packed full of highlights; taking a boat trip on the Mekong Delta, visiting Ho Chi Minh, exploring beautiful Hoi An and scooting around the tropical island of Phu Quoc in the south.
-It was a our first trip to Vietnam and we’re looking forward to getting back and checking out the north of the country.
+It was our first trip to Vietnam and we’re looking forward to getting back and checking out the north of the country.

 With our time in Korea behind us, Taiwan was our next port of call.
 Starting in Taipei, we spent three weeks travelling around the country taking in as much as we could.
 Taipei 101, river tracing in Hualien and scooting through the Taroko Gorge were all fantastic but the best was still to come.
 Renting bikes we cycled 180km to Taitung over three days.
 The views, the scenery and the landscape were breathtaking.
-That cycle trip is definitely a top contender for our best experience of the year, amazing!
+That cycle trip is definitely a top contender for the best experience in our year of travel, amazing!

 From Taiwan, we flew to Hong Kong and had a few days to see what the city had to offer, and the answer?
 Everything!
 Seriously, Hong Kong has something for everyone.
 Temples, shrines, viewpoints, shopping, nightlife, beaches, you name it, Hong Kong’s got it.
 Restaurants serve food from all over the world and the standard is excellent, we even ate at our first Michelin Star restaurant for a grand total of €14.